-Acupuncture as Fibromyalgia Treatment
+Acupuncture for Fibromyalgia

-Balance Method Acupuncture as a natural treatment for Fibromyalgia
+Balance Method Acupuncture is excellent for Fibromyalgia.

-Case study of acupuncture treatment for Fibromyalgia
+Case study: Acupuncture for Fibromyalgia

 which shifted every few days.
 She also complained about insomnia, great stress (which she said was the result of her demanding lifestyle), constipation, and more.
 All of these signs had started the previous year, following her father’s death.

 The family doctor diagnosed Fibromyalgia and referred Christina to a long series of tests, which made her even more desperate and concerned about her condition.
 When she came to me, I diagnosed her according to Chinese medicine principles and found she was suffering from heat in the liver and kidney depletion.
-I gave her the appropriate medicinal herbs to reinforce her kidneys and relax the liver, and at the same time I treated her with Balance Method Acupuncture.
-Christina made a point of regularly coming for therapy, and diligently keeping the instructions I had given her.
+I gave her the appropriate medicinal herbs to reinforce her kidneys and relax the liver, and at the same time, I treated her with Balance Method Acupuncture.
+Christina made a point of regularly coming for therapy and diligently keeping the instructions I had given her.

-Read more about Balance Method Acupuncture
+Read more about Balance Method Acupuncture.

 Recall Healing for Fibromyalgia

 In Recall Healing, we address the subconscious emotional causes that have created Fibromyalgia.
 These causes can be found in the patient’s genetic lineage and life event history, especially during their early childhood and in their mother’s womb.
 In Recall Healing, Fibromyalgia is seen as an imbalance in muscle and nerve communication, resulting from emotional causes linked to family relationships (primarily between the parents).